EmmaBest/Val-Broeksmit-audio/README.md

 ### April
  * April 01, 2020 - Val registers LIME & COCONUT DATA INTELLIGENCE (LCDI) INC. in Delaware
- * April 10, 2020 - Marie decides not to give Marlowe back, and Val and Steve have their alleged fight.
-Val says Marlowe is lying and having behaviorial issues
+ * April 10, 2020 - Marie decides not to give M back, and Val and Stephen have their alleged fight.
+Val says M is lying and having behaviorial issues
  * April 22, 2020 - [NYT/Odessa Rae re meeting with the New York Times David Enrich re his book on Bill and Val Broeksmit](https://github.com/EmmaBest/Val-Broeksmit-audio/blob/main/audio/NYT/Odessa%20Rae%20re%20meeting%20with%20the%20New%20York%20Times%20David%20Enrich%20re%20his%20book%20on%20Bill%20and%20Val%20Broeksmit.mp3)

 ### May
- * May, 2020 - Val says he filed police report against Nordine, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve.
+ * May, 2020 - Val says he filed police report against Nordine, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Stephen.
 LAPD received report from Marie and investigated, found no issues
  * May 18, 2020 - Marie sends Emma emails with information she said Val wanted to share and were previously shared with Barrett Brown
  * May 25, 2020 -     [Other/KayserSozeBro1 and his discussion with Val Brokesmit](https://github.com/EmmaBest/Val-Broeksmit-audio/blob/main/audio/Other/KayserSozeBro1%20and%20his%20discussion%20with%20Val%20Brokesmit.mp3) uploaded

 ### June
  * Mid-June, 2020 - Pattil Saajtian moves in
- * June 28, 2020 - Marlowe and Pattil sell jewelry at the Artist Brewery Lofts
+ * June 28, 2020 - M and Pattil sell jewelry at the Artist Brewery Lofts

 ### July
- * July 11, 2020 - DCFS receives complaint alleging Marie was neglecting Marlowe
+ * July 11, 2020 - DCFS receives complaint alleging Marie was neglecting M
- * July 11/12, 2020 - Law enforcement does a welfare check and interviewed Marlowe, who denied abuse
+ * July 11/12, 2020 - Law enforcement does a welfare check and interviewed M, who denied abuse
  * July 20, 2020 - DCFS makes unannounced visit to the home for a home assessment
  * July 21, 2020 - DCFS calls Marie, Val answers and says Marie isn't well.
- * July 21, 2020 - DCFS receives 57 minute long recording of Val and Marie questioning Marlowe
+ * July 21, 2020 - DCFS receives 57 minute long recording of Val and Marie questioning M
- * July 26, 2020 - Steve's last visit with Marlowe
+ * July 26, 2020 - Stephen's last visit with M
  * July 28, 2020 - Marie and Val interview Lori Roth
- * July 28, 2020 - Scheduled custody evaluation, when Val and Marie got Steve's report and witness statements
+ * July 28, 2020 - Scheduled custody evaluation, when Val and Marie got Stephen's report and witness statements
  * July 29, 2020 - DCFS reassigns case to Saba Habte and receives information from LILA International School
- * July 29, 2020 - Marlowe leaves Steve an upset voicemail and says he paid Pattil to lie, Steve blames Marie for telling Marlowe that
+ * July 29, 2020 - M leaves Stephen an upset voicemail and says he paid Pattil to lie, Stephen blames Marie for telling M that
  * July 29, 2020 - DCFS visit Marie's and Val's apartment
- * July 30, 2020 - "Approximately" when Steve sent the report and witness statements to Marie and Val (Val's incorrect date)
+ * July 30, 2020 - "Approximately" when Stephen sent the report and witness statements to Marie and Val (Val's incorrect date)
  * July 30, 2020 - Lori comes back
  * July 30, 2020 - Police come
  * July 30, 2020 - Priscilla comes (after police)
  * July 31, 2020 - Scheduled date of drug tests for Val and Marie
- * July 31, 2020 - DCFS does home visit and evaluation to Steve's home
+ * July 31, 2020 - DCFS does home visit and evaluation to Stephen's home
  * End of July/Begining of August, 2020 - Police come back after Priscilla leaves

 ### August